vu3tpz/vu3tpz/README.md

 #### Who I am?

 - A Python Developer based in Chennai, India with 2+ years of experience.
-- Completed BCA Degree in Kerala University
+- Bachelor of Computer Applications (BCA) degree from Kerala University

 #### What I'm doing?